 You already know that within seconds, Jimmy was rolling out of control so Mike yelled, “WE HAVE TO STOP THAT TUBE! “

-Mike and I knew that if Jimmy got hurt, his parents would redefine punishment right to the edge of homicide.
+He and I knew that if Jimmy got hurt, his parents would redefine punishment right to the edge of homicide.
 I watched Mike run uphill to catch the tube before it gained even more speed.
 Mike met and engaged the tube in earnest.
-With a muffled thump, the tube simply ate him and left him mashed into the hillside – conforming his spine to the ridges of the cow paths.
+With a muffled thump, the tube simply ate him and left him mashed into the hillside – conforming his spine and limbs to the ridges of those cow paths.

 Ouch!
 That had to hurt!